nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 Implementation
 **************

-To use the radio coexistence feature, you can either select the implementation available in nRF Connect SDK or replace it with another implementation compatible with your PTA.
+To use the radio coexistence feature, you can either select the implementation available in NCS or replace it with another implementation compatible with your PTA.
 Each implementation exposes the same API to allow for an easier replacement that does not require modifications to the radio protocols.

-The radio coexistence implementation provided in nRF Connect SDK is the following:
+The radio coexistence implementation provided in NCS is the following:

-*Thread Radio Coexistence*
+* *Thread Radio Coexistence*.
-   This PTA interface is compatible with the 3-wire PTA interface defined in the *Thread Radio Coexistence recommendations* document available to Thread Group members.
+  This PTA interface is compatible with the 3-wire PTA interface defined in the *Thread Radio Coexistence recommendations* document.
   It is also compatible with any IEEE 802.15.4 protocol (including Thread), with |BLE|, and with other radio protocols.

 Configuration
 *************